balena-io/debugging-masterclass/README.md

 ensures the running of a device that is offline.

-The Supervisor itself is a Docker service that runs alongside any installed application services and the healthcheck container (more on that later).
-One major advantage of running it as a Docker service is that it can be updated just like any other service (although actually carrying that out is slightly different to updating an application, see 'Updating the Supervisor').
+The Supervisor itself is a Docker service that runs alongside any installed user services and the healthcheck container (more on that later).
+One major advantage of running it as a Docker service is that it can be updated just like any other service (although actually carrying that out is slightly different to updating user containers, see 'Updating the Supervisor').

 Assuming you're still logged into your development device, run the following: